asharaina/a.m/README.md

-# This is my personal website created using Bootstrap along with the classic HTML/CSS/JS triad
+# This is my personal website created using the classic HTML/CSS/JS triad.
+It is still a work in progress that focuses on showcasing my external work and publications as opposed to coding techniques